openedx/frontend-component-header/README.rst

 This component uses ``@edx/frontend-platform`` services such as i18n, analytics, configuration, and the ``AppContext`` React component, and expects that it has been loaded into a micro-frontend that has been properly initialized via ``@edx/frontend-platform``'s ``initialize`` function. `Please visit the frontend template application to see an example. <https://github.com/openedx/frontend-template-application/blob/master/src/index.jsx>`_

+As of version 7.x, consuming applications must support typescript.

 Environment Variables
 ====================